Cookie

 add

-Like set, add allow us to update multiple cookie property at once, but instead, will only overwrite the property defined instead of resetting.
+Like set, add allow us to update multiple cookie properties at once, but instead, will only overwrite the property defined instead of resetting.

 remove

-To remove a cookie, you can either use:
+To remove a cookie, you can use either:

 - name.remove